-Should you complain to your physician with suspicion of having CGD, they would follow a similar thought process:
+Should you consult your physician with suspicion of having CGD, they will consider the following factors:

 - Do you have neck pain?
 As CGD is often associated with neck pain, the diagnosis is usually ruled out if you do not feel any discomfort in the neck, besides stiffness.

-- Do you have a history of neck pathology?
+- Do you have a history of neck disorders?
 Cervical dizziness rarely surfaces as a sudden, overnight condition.
-That’s why the first thing your doctor will look for is clues for previous neck problems in your medical history.
+Your doctor will first look for is clues regarding previous neck problems in your medical history.
 While researching your medical records, the physician will also look for other pathological disorders that could explain the dizziness.

-- Vestibular assessment.
-If the previous tests are negative, the physician will evaluate the function of your vestibular apparatus, which is the body part responsible for the sensations of balance and space.
-Faulty function of the vestibular apparatus can be a cause of dizziness in itself.
-It is important to note that even if there is an issue with your vestibular apparatus, it does not mean you don’t have CGD as well—you could be suffering from two sources of dizziness at the same time.
+- Vestibular assessment: If the previous tests are negative, the physician will evaluate the function of your vestibular system, which is located in the inner ear and is responsible for the sensations of balance and space.
+The faulty function of the vestibular system can be a cause of dizziness in itself.
+It is important to note that even if there is an issue with this, you may have CGD as well—you could be suffering from two sources of dizziness at the same time.

 Cervicogenic Dizziness Symptoms (Only CGD)

-As we’ve mentioned before, CGD is very difficult to diagnose, as many of the symptoms overlap with other conditions that may be causing the dizziness.
+CGD is very difficult to diagnose, as many of the symptoms overlap with other conditions that may be causing dizziness.

-Mainly, there are two criteria that are characteristic to CGD:
+Mainly, there are two criteria that are characteristic of CGD: